chef/chef-web-docs/chef_master/source/windows.rst

 .. tag resources_common_generic

 A `resource </resource.html>`__ defines the desired state for a single configuration item present on a node that is under management by Chef.
 A resource collection---one (or more) individual resources---defines the desired state for the entire node.
-During a `chef-client run </chef_client.html#the-chef-client-run.html>`___, the current state of each resource is tested, after which the chef-client will take any steps that are necessary to repair the node and bring it back into the desired state.
+During a `chef-client run </chef_client.html#the-chef-client-run.html>`__, the current state of each resource is tested, after which the chef-client will take any steps that are necessary to repair the node and bring it back into the desired state.

 .. end_tag

 .. tag resources_common_powershell

 Windows PowerShell is a task-based command-line shell and scripting language developed by Microsoft.
-Windows PowerShell uses a document-oriented approach for managing Microsoft Windows-based machines, similar to the approach that is used for managing UNIX- and Linux-based machines.
+Windows PowerShell uses a document-oriented approach for managing Microsoft Windows-based machines, similar to the approach that is used for managing Unix and Linux-based machines.
 Windows PowerShell is `a tool-agnostic platform <http://technet.microsoft.com/en-us/library/bb978526.aspx>`_ that supports using Chef for configuration management.

 .. end_tag